mikavir/rx-decode/TESTING.md

     ```

-    fter numerous attempts to address the issue and seeking solutions from various resources, I've concluded that the problem might be related to the behavior of event handles on mobile and touch screen devices.
+    After numerous attempts to address the issue and seeking solutions from various resources, I've concluded that the problem might be related to the behavior of event handlers on mobile and touch screen devices.

 ### GitHub **Issues**